rjzheng/REWEBoilerPlate/README.md

 # React Webpack Express Boilerplate Project
-This is a boilerplate project for ReactJS developers.
+This is a boilerplate project for ReactJS and Electron developers.

 ## Integrated Technologies
 * React
 * Redux
 * Express
+* Electron
 * Nodejs
 * Webpack
 * Karma